Price of milk makes Greeks' blood boil

 Aravanis reserves his harshest criticism for government bureaucrats, who he says make it hard for farmers to obtain land permits to expand and reap economies of scale.
 "It's not as if cows are going to be grazing in their living room," he said.

-George Kefalas, who produces milk on a family farm near the northern city of Thessaloniki, said it can take two or three years to get an operating licence.
+George Kefalas, who produces milk on a family farm near the northern city of Thessaloniki, said it can take two or three years to get an operating license.

 WHY SO HIGH?

-At the other end of the dairy chain stand Greek shoppers, who wonder why they have to pay around 1.50 euros for a litre of fresh milk.
+At the other end of the dairy chain stand Greek shoppers, who wonder why they have to pay around 1.50 euros for a liter of fresh milk.

 Agnes Papadopoulou, 46, a mother of two young children who lost her job as an accountant in January, stopped buying fresh milk months ago because she could no longer afford it.